 The cannabis species naturally produces hundreds of active compounds.
 CBD is a chemical compound produced in abundance that has become one of the most commonly sought after cannabinoids.
 This is largely due to the potential medical and wellness benefits of CBD.

-Cannabidiol (CBD) has become an increasingly common fixture in medicine cabinets and on the shelves of local convenience stores and major drugstores.
-There is growing awareness that not all CBD products are made the same, nor are they even necessarily derived from the same kind of cannabis.
+As CBD becomes more well known, there is growing awareness that not all CBD products are made the same, nor are they even necessarily derived from the same kind of cannabis plant.

-Hemp-derived CBD is sourced from industrial hemp plants, which are grown primarily for their fiber and seeds.
-Hemp plants tend to differ from marijuana plants in appearance; they are often skinny and scarce in foliage.
-Hemp is also differentiated from marijuana by its levels of THC, the cannabinoid that possesses intoxicating properties.
-Under U.S. law a hemp plant must contain no more than 0.3% THC.
+Hemp-derived oil and CBD products are sourced from industrial hemp plants, which are grown primarily for their fiber andseeds.
+These plants tend to differ from marijuana plants in appearance; they are often skinny and have sparse foliage.
+Hemp is also differentiated from marijuana by its levels of tetrahydrocannabinol (THC), the cannabinoid that causes consumers to feel “high.”.
+As outlined in the 2018 Farm Bill, a hemp plant must contain no more than 0.3% THC.

-Marijuana-derived CBD is extracted from marijuana plants that have thick, lush foliage and flowers that are generally grown and consumed for their intoxicating properties.
-The U.S. government defines marijuana plants as those which contain more than 0.3% THC.
-While most marijuana plants contain THC as the predominant cannabinoid, there are several strains of marijuana that are rich in CBD.
+Marijuana-derived CBD is extracted from cannabis plants that have thick, lush foliage and flowers that are generally grown and consumed for their intoxicating properties.
+US law defines marijuana as cannabis plants that contain more than 0.3% THC.
+While THC is the predominant cannabinoid in most weed plants, several strains of marijuana are rich in CBD.